-How to Spot a Real YSL Bag
+How To Spot A Real YSL Bag

-Authentic Saint Laurent bags come in an array of materials, including lambskin, metallics, suede, calfskin and textured leathers.
+Authentic Saint Laurent bags come in an array of materials, including lambskin, metallics, suede, calfskin, and textured leathers.
 Because these materials are common, counterfeits can unfortunately appear convincing.
 However, check the lining to make sure it’s a black textile with leather trim.
 At the interior, the leather will be glued to a textile lining to create a seamless transition.
 The fact that the leather is glued to the textile is not a cause for concern.

 When examining an authentic Saint Laurent bag, its edges will be consistently finished.
 If the bag features matelassé, a technique used to mimic hand-stitched quilts from Marseilles, France, each row should be the same width, perfectly aligned and have an even number of stitches.
 There should never be any double stitching in the middle of a row or in an unexpected place.
 Any signs of loose threads, double stitching or similar inferior quality is an immediate red flag.